hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 |                                   | full    | Indicates Full provisioned volume type. | X |   |
 |                                   | dedup   | Indicates Thin Deduplication volume type. | X |   |
 |                                   | reduce  | Indicates Thin Deduplication/Compression volume type. |   | X |

+!!!
+Important
+    The HPE CSI Driver allows the `PersistentVolumeClaim` to override the `StorageClass` parameters by annotating the `PersistentVolumeClaim`.
+Please see [Using PVC Overrides](../../csi_driver/using.md#using_pvc_overrides) for more details.

 ### Primera Data Reduction volumes